huangna112/SWI/README.md

 If you use swi in your work, please cite using the format given in [CITATION.bib](https://github.com/huangna112/SWI/blob/main/CITATION.bib)

 ## Content
-We provide here some matlab codes of certain methods for solving unsymmetric positive definite linear systems Ax = b.
+We provide here some matlab code of certain methods for solving unsymmetric positive definite linear systems Ax = b.

 ## Algorithms
 - **SWI** Sliding window implementation of SCG with pre-allocated memory (When mk=n, it equals to SCG).